Accounting software guide

 FREE ACCOUNTING SOFTWARE FOR VERY SMALL BUSINESSES

 In the table below, we compare the most popular free online accounting software that can be used by limited companies, partnerships and sole traders.
-There´s also a free offline accounting application, GnuCash, presented in the last table of this guide.
+There´s also a free offline accounting application, GnuCash, in the last table of this guide.

 |Supports Making Tax Digital for VAT submissions||Yes||No||No||No|